jmuss07/Engineering_4_Notebook/README.md

 ### Assignment Description

-The goal of this assignment was toadd an altimeter to the previous parts, so that the warning light won't turn on if the device is more than 3 meters above its initial altitude.
+The goal of this assignment was to add an altimeter to the previous parts, so that the warning light won't turn on if the device is more than 3 meters above its initial altitude.

 ### Evidence